osmanbaskaya/osmanbaskaya.github.io/_posts/2016-01-12-Media-Workers.markdown

 ---
 layout: post
 comments: true
-title:  "Media Workers and Resigning/Firing Graph"
+title:  "Journalists Resigning/Firing Graph"
-excerpt: In this work, we created a graph using Graph Commons in order to visualize job status of media workers.
+excerpt: In this work, we created a graph using Graph Commons in order to visualize job status of journalists.
 Current state of free speech for media in Turkey is quite problematic.
 A lot of media workers are pushing to quit from their job or fired because of their recent works.
 ---

 ## Media as a Puppet